Generalizable neural-network parameterization of mesoscale eddies in idealized and global ocean models: Discussion

-We address the generalization issue of ANN parameterizations of mesoscale eddies by embedding physical constraints into the inputs, outputs, and parametrization itself.
+We address the generalization issue of ANN parameterizations of mesoscale eddies by embedding physics constraints into the inputs, outputs, and parametrization itself.
 The \citeA{buckingham1914physically}'s Pi-theorem and dimensional analysis are invoked to obtain local normalization coefficients.
 The ANN parameterization with local dimensional scaling significantly outperforms the ANN with fixed normalization coefficients offline, demonstrating superior generalization to unseen grid resolutions and depths in the global ocean data CM2.6.
-A general algorithm for constructing dimensional scaling is discussed, which can be applied to other neural-network parameterizations.
+A general algorithm for constructing dimensional scaling, which can be applied to other neural-network parameterizations, is presented.

 The proposed ANN parameterization with dimensional scaling is successfully tested online in the GFDL MOM6 ocean model.
 It accurately predicts upscale kinetic energy transfer, despite many challenges presented by online implementation.
-The parameterization modifies the energy pathways by energizing the resolved eddies and reducing APE, consistent with the expected restratification effects of mesoscale eddies.
+The parameterization improves the energy pathways by energizing the resolved eddies and reducing APE, consistent with the expected restratification effects of mesoscale eddies.
 These improvements hold across idealized (NW2) and global ocean (OM4) configurations, with the most pronounced APE reduction occurring in the Southern Ocean.
-The ANN parameterization generalizes well in diverse online simulations.
-Specifically, the ANN achieves comparable or better online results than existing backscatter parameterizations \cite{chang2023remote, yankovsky2024, perezhogin2024stable}, without requiring significant retuning between idealized and global ocean configurations.
-Moreover, the ANN performs well online in NW2 for a range of eddy-permitting resolutions ($1/3^\circ$, $1/4^\circ$, $1/6^\circ$) without retuning.
-However, generalization to very coarse resolutions ($1^\circ-1/2^\circ$) requires further research as the deformation radius is not resolved and other eddy effects might need to be captured.
-Additional work is needed to enhance data-driven parameterizations beyond the performance of traditional parameterizations in realistic setups such as the global ocean.
-Both parameterization approaches exhibit substantial departures from observations and contribute comparably to persistent model biases.
-This highlights the considerable potential for improving parameterization schemes, evaluation metrics, and model calibration in ocean modeling.
-Looking ahead, the generalization issue addressed in this study has immediate implications for climate models, where parameterizations must remain reliable under changing conditions.
+The ANN achieves comparable online performance to an existing backscatter parameterization \cite{jansen2015energy, chang2023remote} in OM4, and does not require significant retuning between idealized and global setups.